PayneLab/biograder/devdocs/03_update_existing_homework.md

 8. Using md5sum re-hash the index.txt file into the index_hash.txt file and upload a new version onto Box.
 9. Re-download the updated homework on Google Colab and test if the new answers and hints appear.

-Steps for updating code for an existing homeworks that require a version update:
+**Steps for updating code for an existing homework that requires a version update:**

 1. During the next several steps, you will be writing the code to load the new data version files.
 You want to be able to run this on your machine, so you can test the code as you work on it.
 However, you can't automatically do that, because when you create the dataset, the __init__ function will automatically update the dataset index, which will download the old version of the index, as stored on Box, which you don't want.
 However, you can't update the index on Box yet, because that would break the package for all current users trying to access the dataset.